 But the time Palmer spent teaching – the students he met – prompted him to, upon discharge, go back in to the classroom.

-“Why We Failed: 40 Years of Education Reform” is the culmination of Palmer’s 40-plus years working in education first as a teacher teaching high school physics, AP Physics, chemistry, algebra, geometry, trigonometry and pre-calculus and later as an assistant superintendent and superintendent of schools in urban, suburban and rural districts and eventually as a school district turnaround specialist in New York, North Carolina and Hawaii.
+“Why We Failed: 40 Years of Education Reform” (click here to read an excerpt) is the culmination of Palmer’s 40-plus years working in education first as a teacher teaching high school physics, AP Physics, chemistry, algebra, geometry, trigonometry and pre-calculus and later a school principal, assistant superintendent and superintendent of schools in urban, suburban and rural districts and eventually as a school district turnaround specialist in New York, North Carolina and Massachusetts.

-“Why We Failed: 40 Years of Education Reform” is a blend of nonfiction stories as well as fictionalized composites woven together to paint a picture of the past four decades of education in the United States from the point of view of a scientist turned educator turned author.
+“Why We Failed: 40 Years of Education Reform” (click here for an excerpt) is a blend of nonfiction stories as well as fictionalized composites woven together to paint a picture of the past four decades of education in the United States from the point of view of a scientist turned educator turned author.

-The book has seven chapters with titles like: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.
+The book (click here for an excerpt) has seven chapters with titles like: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.

 The solutions are not only woven into the stories but the end of each chapter features a section called: What can we do?
 For school superintendents, teachers, principals and school board members.
 The target audience is educators and teacher, principal and superintendent training programs in higher education.
 It also has mass appeal for millions of Americans who have been asking: Where has all the money gone?
 And how can we reform something for 40 years and make no progress?